octo-technology/OpenTezos/docs/michelson/tutorial.md

 Other list operators are available to apply a process on a list.

 The `SIZE` instruction computes the number of elements in the list.
-It consumes a list on top of the stack and pushes the number of elements of the list back on top of the stack.
+It consumes a list on the top of the stack and pushes the number of elements of the list back on top of the stack.

 The `MAP {}` instruction applies a sequence of instructions to each element of a list.
-The `MAP` instruction requires a sequence of instructions (i.e. called "body") which has access to the stack.
+The `MAP` instruction requires a sequence of instructions (i.e. called "body") that has access to the stack.

 The following smart contract illustrates the `MAP` usage.
-This smart contract holds a list of integer in his storage and when invoked it increments each integer of the list by 1.
+This smart contract holds a list of integer in its storage and when invoked it increments each integer of the list by 1.

 ```
 parameter unit ;